gajus/eslint-config-canonical/README.md

 ### Compatibility with Prettier

 For the most part, Prettier and Canonical are already compatible.
 There are only a few transformations that are incompatible, e.g. Prettier enforces line-length and Canonical does not.
 As such, there is no good reason to use both.
-However, if you just want to disable conflicting rules, you can use `canonical/prettier` to do that.
-Just add it as the last config in your `extends` configuration, e.g.
+However, if you wish to use Prettier, you can do so by using `canonical/prettier` configuration, which uses [`eslint-plugin-prettier`](https://www.npmjs.com/package/eslint-plugin-prettier) to apply Prettier formatting after applying Canonical rules.

 ```json
 {